 - Panel Discussion with McGeorge Alumni to provide advice and answer questions

-- Our Peer Mentor Program will partner you with a current student or Alumni who can help you navigate life at McGeorge
+- Our Peer Ambassador Program will partner you with a current student or Alumni who can help you navigate life at McGeorge

-- Coordinated social activities, such as a "movie night", an evening out at a local club in Sacramento, ice cream social, and student organization fair and shopping trips to purchase needed supplies
+- Coordinated social activities, such as a "movie night", an evening out at a local club in Sacramento, ice cream social, a student organization fair and shopping trips to purchase needed supplies

 International students at McGeorge study side-by-side with both U.S.-trained attorneys in the LLM program and JD students, which we believe provides an enriching learning environment for both U.S. and international students.
 That being said, we recognize that non-JD students, including LLM international students, need time to bond with each other and time to adjust to the pace of legal education in the U.S. The following courses are offered to meet these goals: